Three Types of Plant Based Fiber Supplements

 But let’s start with the basics.
 All of these fibers are prebiotic and soluble.
 Prebiotic means it feeds and nourishes the good bacteria in your stomach and stops the production of bad bacteria.

 [Read all about soluble and insoluble fiber in our Types of Fiber 101 post]

 Psyllium comes from the seeds of Plantago ovata.
-Just like the other two fibers, psyllium absorbs water and creates a gel-like substance in your stomach.
-This fiber is typically found and used in the market unlike the other two, making it more accessible.
+Psyllium absorbs water and creates a gel-like substance in your stomach.
+This fiber is commonly found and used in the market unlike the other two.
+So, it’s more accessible.
 And with products like ours, you can enjoy plant-based fiber powders in over 80 delicious flavors!

 Benefits of Psyllium

-This plant-based fiber comes with loads of benefits like, relieving constipation, appetite control, insulin control, maintaining blood sugar levels, lowering cholesterol-you get it.
+This source of fiber comes with loads of benefits like, relieving constipation, appetite control, insulin control, maintaining blood sugar levels, lowering cholesterol-you get it.
 The list can go on and on.

 Unlike acacia fiber, psyllium fiber has been shown to be more effective in lowering the level of blood sugar and blood cholesterol.
 Something to keep in mind.